 15. You miss your ‘me time’

-There is no need to fear that your honeymoon period is over.
-A honeymoon period is a fantasy.
-It is when it gets over that you actually get to know what an actual relationship feels like.
-Your relationship is put to the test several times and how you overcome it is what matters.
+There is no need to be scared when your honeymoon phase is over or fall prey to anxiety or self-doubt after the honeymoon stage.
+A honeymoon period is a fantasy that has to be lived but one that will inevitably come to an end.
+It is when it gets over that you get to know what an actual relationship feels and looks like.
+Your relationship will be put to the test several times and how you overcome them is what matters.

 Now that your honeymoon period is over, you might find that your relationship isn’t as exciting as before.
 Though the rush and the thrill might not be there, love will prevail.
 Excitement, chemistry, lust, and those attraction signs can always be revived and rediscovered.
 But love, care, and understanding are the foundation of a relationship that lasts longer than the honeymoon period.